-Companies create minute books, or a bind that holds together all of the meeting minutes.
-Typically, a company creates various minute books depending on the type of meeting that was conducted.
-Every type of company in Singapore must maintain their meeting minutes.
+In general, companies create minute books or a bind that holds together all of the meeting minutes.
+Most importantly, a company creates various minute books depending on the type of meeting.
+Every kind of company in Singapore must maintain their meeting minutes.

-- Minutes confirm decisions made at a company’s meeting
+- To confirm decisions made at a company’s meeting

-- Minutes are a permanent record of the meeting’s procedures
+- A permanent record of the meeting’s procedures

-- Minutes provide a synopsis of the entire proceedings to any non-attendees
+- To provide a synopsis of the entire proceedings to any non-attendees

-- Minutes act as a record of the authority that the company grants to specific officers amid the meeting
+- to act as a record of the authority that the company grants to specific officers amid the meeting

 - The auditors of the company rely on minutes as a legal document

-- Minutes are a proof of the company’s policy decisions taken at the meeting
+- Proof of the company’s policy decisions taken at the meeting

 Who Prepares the Minutes?